Jerusalem Biblical Zoo AKA The Tisch Family Zoological Gardens guide includes directions, maps, activities, discounts, and much more. Let’s begin!

-Jerusalem Biblical Zoo as the name suggests is located in Jerusalem.
+Jerusalem Biblical Zoo, as the name suggests, is located in Jerusalem.
 And it is not only one of the fewer attractions that are open on Saturday in Jerusalem, but it is also one of my favorite zoos in Israel.
-Let’s begin with the visit!
+On this note, let’s go over the basic information.

 The Jerusalem Biblical Zoo was originally established in 1940 as a small children’s zoo on Harav Kook Street in central Jerusalem by the late Prof. Aharon Shulov, one of the pioneers in the field of zoology at the Hebrew University in Jerusalem.
 In 1941, a somewhat larger zoo was established on Shmuel Hanavi Street in Jerusalem.
 This one covered an area of 4.5 dunams (0.45 hectares, or just over one acre).
 In 1947 the zoo was moved to the Hebrew University on Mt.
 Scopus.
 As a result of the hardships caused by Israel’s War of Independence in 1948, the zoo was transferred once again to a larger area of 60 dunams (6 hectares, or just under 15 acres) in Givat Komuna, adjacent to the neighborhood of Romema.